plexguide/Unraid_Intel-ARC_Deployment/README.md

 ### Importing the AV1 Flow in Tdarr

 To use the AV1 flow, you need to import it into Tdarr.
 The JSON file for the AV1 flow can be found [here](av1_flow_intel_arc.json).
+Use the lastest version, right now is v2 for better quality.

 1. **Adding a New Flow**: In Tdarr, click on "Flows" at the top of the interface, then click the "Flow+" button to add a new flow.